-Grab the charcoal, set up the paper lanterns, and stock up on SOLO plates and cups: cookout season is here.
+Grab the charcoal, set up the paper lanterns, and hit play on your summer playlist: Cookout season is here.
 While hosting a backyard barbecue may seem like the introductory course to entertaining, there is an art to doing it right.
-Enter: these 11 cookout tips.
+Enter these 11 cookout tips.
 You’ll be able to wow guests with the menu, keep them content through any sudden storms, and even upgrade your backyard entertainment.
 Now, all you need to do is send out invites.

 Upgrade your grill toppings

-Everyone loves burgers and dogs at a cookout, but plunking down bottles of ketchup and mustard and calling it a day feels a little “meh” in our current foodstagram reality.
+Everyone loves burgers and dogs at a cookout, but plunking down bottles of ketchup and mustard and calling it a day feels a little meh in our current foodstagram reality.
 So, take it up a notch and impress guests with a simple gourmet toppings bar, inspired by some of your favorite fancy burger joints.
 Set out items like mango salsa, cabbage slaw, jalapeños, and blue cheese and let people go nuts.
-For traditionalists, swap plain old iceberg for butter lettuce or green leaf lettuce and a rainbow of heirloom tomatoes.
-To guests, it’ll feel upscale and creative, and the only prep work you’ll need to do is some slicing.
-If you really want to wow, score bonus points by making your own barbecue sauces and marinades for chicken and shrimp, too.
+For traditionalists, swap plain iceberg for butter lettuce or green-leaf lettuce and a rainbow of heirloom tomatoes.
+To guests, it’ll feel more creative, and the only prep work you’ll need to do is some slicing.
+If you really want to wow, make your own barbecue sauces and marinades for chicken and shrimp, too.

 Don’t forget about dietary restrictions

-Summer heat and alcohol don’t mix well, so when it comes to setting up your cookout’s bar, think beyond standard alcoholic beverages.
-Providing a mocktail option for guests will have everyone feeling included and celebratory, especially those who choose not to imbibe.
-To make it feel special, stock the bar with fancy iced teas and seltzers, add in some fresh fruit garnishes, and serve in SOLO cups to leave all your guests feeling refreshed.
+When it comes to setting up your cookout’s bar, be inclusive.
+Providing a mocktail option for guests will have everyone feeling great and celebratory, especially those who choose not to imbibe.
+To make it feel special, stock the bar with fancy iced teas and seltzers, and add in some fresh fruit garnishes.

 Keep paper plates from blowing away, but make it fashion